WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 and added back on the receiving side.

-The transport need to be able to ensure that it has a very small chance of being confused with the STUN traffic it will be multiplexed with.
+The transport need to be able to ensure that it has a very small chance of being confused with the STUN2 traffic it will be multiplexed with.

-# Media Layer - New RTP
+# Media Layer - RTP3

 Each message consist of a set of TLV headers with metadata about the packet, followed by payload data such as the output of audio or video